 Voted one of the “Top Ten Farmers’ Markets” by Sunset Magazine, the Santa Fe Farmers’ Market is one of the oldest, largest, and most successful growers’ markets in the country.
 Serving more than 150 farmers and producers in Northern New Mexico.
 Railyard

-The 2022 Festival Season includes Carmen, The Barber of Seville, Falstaff, Tristan und Isolde, and the world premier of M. Butterfly.
-Runs July 1 – August 27th.
+The 2026 Festival Season includes Madama Butterfly, The Magic Flute, Eugene Onegin, Rodelinda, and Lili Elbe.
+Runs July 3 – August 29th.
 Come early and enjoy the tailgate party!
-Santa Fe Opera
+Santa Fe Opera.

 Sample fine wines from New Mexico wineries, delectable edibles from local vendors and lively music by local balladeers on the main stage.
 El Rancho De Las Golondrinas – The Southwest’s Premier Living History Museum.

 Santa Fe Chamber Music Festival: The Santa Fe Chamber Music Festival has become one of the world’s preeminent music festivals.
-Their 49th season is guided by a visionary spirit and dedicated to artistic excellence and innovation.
+Their 2026 season is guided by a visionary spirit and dedicated to artistic excellence and innovation.
 Various locations.
+Runs from July 19 – August 24 in various locations.

-A popular event for residents and visitors alike, The 69th Annual Spanish Market features handmade traditional art from hundreds of local Hispanic artists, as well as on-going live music and dance, art demonstrations, and regional foods throughout each day.
+A popular event for residents and visitors alike, The 71st Annual Spanish Market features handmade traditional art from hundreds of local Hispanic artists, as well as on-going live music and dance, art demonstrations, and regional foods throughout each day.
+Santa Fe Plaza.

 Voted one of the “Top Ten Farmers’ Markets” by Sunset Magazine, the Santa Fe Farmers’ Market is one of the oldest, largest, and most successful growers’ markets in the country.
 Serving more than 150 farmers and producers in Northern New Mexico.
 Railyard

-The 2022 Festival Season includes Carmen, The Barber of Seville, Falstaff, Tristan und Isolde, and the world premier of M. Butterfly.
-Runs July 1 – August 27th.
+The 2026 Festival Season includes Madama Butterfly, The Magic Flute, Eugene Onegin, Rodelinda, and Lili Elbe.
+Runs July 3 – August 29th.
 Come early and enjoy the tailgate party!
-Santa Fe Opera
+Santa Fe Opera.

-The Santa Fe Chamber Music Festival has become one of the world’s preeminent music festivals.
-Their 49th season is guided by a visionary spirit and dedicated to artistic excellence and innovation.
+Santa Fe Chamber Music Festival: The Santa Fe Chamber Music Festival has become one of the world’s preeminent music festivals.
+Their 2026 season is guided by a visionary spirit and dedicated to artistic excellence and innovation.
 Various locations.
+Runs from July 19 – August 24 in various locations.

 Explore the food & beer history of New Mexico at El Rancho de las Golondrinas.
 Step back in time, as you taste your way through the history of the Land of Enchantment.
 Experience historic methods of food preparation, learn from food historians, attend workshops, sample delicious locally made creations and find something special from our vendors and artisans.
 El Rancho De Las Golondrinas.

-This spectacular festival is celebrating its 100th year.
+This spectacular festival is celebrating its 104th year.
 Santa Fe Indian Market attracts international visitors from all walks of life.
 For many visitors, this is a rare opportunity to meet the artists and learn about contemporary Indian arts and cultures.
+Santa Fe Plaza.

 Santa Fe Opera Apprentice singers present fully staged opera scenes at the Santa Fe Opera.
 Showcasing opera stars of tomorrow.
 Not to be missed!